 |Onondaga County Libraries||Syracuse||Solar Eclipse Party @ Paine Branch||Aug.
 21||2:00 – 3:00 PM||315-435-5442 website|

 |Onondaga County Libraries||Syracuse||Solar Eclipse Party @ White Branch||Aug.
 21||2:00 – 3:00 PM||315-435-3519 website|

 |Skaneateles Library||Skaneateles||Solar Eclipse Party||Aug.
 21||2:00 – 3:00 PM||email, website|

 Lectures And Observing Opportunities In Upstate/Central New York

 New York has a number of astronomers, astronomy clubs, and observatories that host public sessions throughout the year.
-Announced sessions from respondent NY astronomy organizations are provided below for February.
+Announced sessions from several respondent NY astronomy organizations are provided from the fourth week to the end of August so you can plan accordingly.
 As wind and cloud cover are always factors when observing, please check the provided contact information and/or email the groups a day-or-so before an announced session, as some groups will also schedule weather-alternate dates.
 Also use the contact info for directions and to check on any applicable event or parking fees.
-And bring one more layer of clothing than you think you are going to need!

 Astronomy Events Calendar

 |Adirondack Public Observatory||Tupper Lake||Public Observing||Aug.
 18||1/2 Hour After Sunset||email, website|